Freeman family murders: Perpetrators

-Bryan Robert Freeman (born January 7, 1978), David Jonathan Freeman (born February 9, 1979), and Nelson Benjamin "Ben" Birdwell III (born February 13, 1977), were identified as the three perpetrators of the crime.
+Bryan Robert Freeman (born January 7, 1978), David Jonathan Freeman (born February 9, 1979), and Nelson Benjamin "Ben" Birdwell III (born February 13, 1977) were identified as the three perpetrators of the crime.
 All three identified as neo-Nazis but they were not part of any neo-Nazi group.
 The trio were allegedly planning on forming their own neo-Nazi group prior to the murders.
 Valerie Freeman had noticed a change in Bryan and David's behavior.
 She described her nephews as becoming defiant and combative.

 The Freeman brothers expressed regret and remorse over the crime on the 20th anniversary of the killings.
 Bryan Freeman made a statement in which he admitted to doing a terrible thing and that he deserved to be punished.

 Howorth killings

 The Freeman family murders occurred in one of the most violent periods of Lehigh Valley history.
-Between January and May of 1995, there were a total of fourteen homicides in the area.
+Between January and May 1995, there were a total of fourteen homicides in the area.
 The day after the Freeman brothers and Birdwell were captured, on March 2, 1995, 17-year-old Jeffrey Howorth shot and killed both of his parents, George and Susan Howorth, with a hunting rifle.
-Jeffrey waited at his Lower Macungie Township family home for his parents to return and then murdered them separately.
+Howorth waited at his Lower Macungie Township family home for his parents to return and then murdered them separately.
 He then fled the area and was arrested on March 4, 1995, two days after the killings.
 He was apprehended in Missouri after his car ran out of gas.

 At his trial, it was learned that Howorth had been inspired to commit the crime from hearing about the Freeman family murders.
 Howorth wrote a note in an apparent reference to the Freeman brothers.
 Later that year, Howorth was found not guilty by reason of insanity and was acquitted of the killings of his parents.
-Howorth was involuntarily committed and currently remains located at Wernersville State Hospital under state supervision, in Berks County, Pennsylvania.
+Howorth was involuntarily committed and currently remains located at Wernersville State Hospital under state supervision in Berks County, Pennsylvania.

 In popular culture

 True crime author Fred Rosen wrote a book called Blood Crimes, which was about the Freeman family murders.
 The book details the story of the Freeman brothers and divulges the history of the Freeman family.
-On December 14, 2015, WatchMojo released a video called Top 10 Most Evil Kids in History.
-Bryan and David Freeman were featured at number six on the list.
-As of 2021, the video has over sixteen million views on YouTube.
 In 2014, the stories of both the Freeman family murders and the Howorth killings were featured in the same episode of the documentary series Killer Kids.

 On February 11, 2022, the murders were recounted on the Oxygen series Killer Siblings episode "Freemans."